open-make/openmakewebsite/content/blog/2023-02-07-interview-plastic-scanner/index.en.md

 > As a conclusion, could you maybe say how the different members in your project have benefited from working on it?

-{{< expand "Show answer">}}
-Joga was previously working at Accenture as an embedded systems engineer and for some reason they hired him without having specific projects that he could work on.
-After half a year of working there he wasn't assigned to a specific project.
+{{< expand "Show answer">}} Joga was previously working at Accenture as an embedded systems engineer and for some reason they hired him without having specific projects that he could work on.
+After half a year of working there he wasn’t assigned to a specific project.
 He was paid to do nothing.
 That frustrated him so much that he quit the job, even though he was payed very well.
 People like to get a purpose and a specific project that they can work on.
 That is the benefit for Joga from working on this project, apart from getting paid a bit.
 "Ruenav" [phonetic spelling], a guy from Shanghai, wanted to help out.
 He has a normal job but in his spare time he wants to contribute to this project.
 The benefit for him would be that he gets mentioned in videos or he can put on his own resume to have worked on this project.
-For me, it's being associated with this project and doing the things that I like.
-That's very beneficial. {{< /expand >}}
+For me, it’s being associated with this project and doing the things that I like.
+That’s very beneficial. {{< /expand >}}